junxit/us-congress-bills-113/metadata.md

 - Sen. Flake, Jeff [R-AZ] (F000444)

+## Committees (1)

+- Senate — Foreign Relations Committee

 ## Actions

 - 2014-03-05 — Introduced in Senate
 - 2014-03-05 — Referred to the Committee on Foreign Relations. (text of measure as introduced: CR S1325)
+- 2014-03-11 — Committee on Foreign Relations.
+Ordered to be reported with an amendment in the nature of a substitute favorably.
+- 2014-03-11 — Committee on Foreign Relations.
+Reported by Senator Menendez with an amendment and with an amended preamble.
+Without written report.
+- 2014-03-11 — Committee on Foreign Relations.
+Reported by Senator Menendez with an amendment and with an amended preamble.
+Without written report.
+- 2014-03-11 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 324.